rajesh-adk-137/autogenius/database/README.md

    - Ensure MySQL is installed on your machine.
 You can download and install it from [MySQL’s official website](https://dev.mysql.com/downloads/installer/).

 2. **Database Dump File:**
-   - Make sure the `used_cars_db_dump.sql` file is located in a directory you can easily access.First download it from here.
+   - Make sure the `used_cars_db_dump.sql` file is located in a directory you can easily access.

 ## Restoring the Database